AmirSalari/Internet-of-things-projects/README.md

 # Smart-Parking
-An IoT Based Smart Parking System Using LoRa
+An IoT Based Smart Health Monitoring and Parking System Using LoRa

 # Overview